 - Interval Name - Name the Interval that will display in the subject records

-- Time Post Treatment - Amount of time the interval will occur after the interval indicated in column 6.
+- Time Post Treatment - Amount of time the interval will occur after the interval indicated in the "Relative to Which Visit" parameter.

 - Visit Time Unit - Unit of time measurement (Days or Hours) applicable to the Time post-treatment in column 2.